 If the landlord denies the application entirely or partly based on information from a screening agency or credit reporting agency, the landlord must tell you at the time of the denial that the information from the screening agency or credit reporting agency is the reason.
 Unless already given to you, the landlord must then give you the name and address of the screening agency.
 You have the right to dispute any inaccurate information.

 If no units are available, a landlord may not charge a screening fee unless you agree otherwise in writing.
 If the landlord charges you a screening fee and then doesn’t screen you, he or she has to return the application fee within a reasonable time.
-In addition, if the landlord does not screen you and doesn’t return the fee to you within a reasonable time — or if the landlord fails to abide by the landlord-tenant laws governing the screening process and does not accept you as a tenant within a reasonable time — you may have a claim against the landlord for $100 plus the amount of the applicable screening fee charged
+In addition, if the landlord does not screen you and doesn’t return the fee to you within a reasonable time — or if the landlord fails to abide by the landlord-tenant laws governing the screening process and does not accept you as a tenant within a reasonable time — you may have a claim against the landlord for $150 plus twice the amount of the applicable screening fee charged

 D. Other Fees

 a fee for dishonored checks;